James Moody (loyalist)

-James Moody (c.
-1744 – April 6, 1809) was a loyalist volunteer during the American Revolution who became a farmer and political figure in Nova Scotia.
-He represented Annapolis County in the Nova Scotia House of Assembly from 1793 to 1806.
-He wrote one of the most important loyalist memoires of the war.
+James Moody (January 1, 1744 – April 6, 1809) was an American-born military officer, landowner and politician who served in the New Jersey Volunteers during the American Revolutionary War.
+Following the war he emigrated to Nova Scotia and represented Annapolis County in the Nova Scotia House of Assembly from 1793 to 1806.
+Moody wrote one of the most well-known Loyalist memoires of the war.